denyncrawford/dropper/README.md

 ## What can I do with Dropper?

-**Dropper** is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) solution for sending data between servers and clients, all in real-time.

-Our **Server and Client APIs** are designed to handle real-time data sent by your peers, you can work with our structured event methods that allows to handle, send and receive data in a simpler way..
+Since **Dropper** is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) solution for delivering messages between servers and clients in real-time, our **Side by Side APIs** are designed to handle custom events sent by your aplication peers, you can work with our structured event hadlelers that allows to send and receive data in a simpler and contolated way.

 ### Event methods:

+- **Socket:**

-- **Socket**, by default **Dropper** returns a socket instance, this is a **simplified but traditional way** to send and receive data through WebSocket, **based on customized events**.
+  **Dropper** by default returns an instance of WebSocket, which is a simplified but traditional way to deliver messaging with a very similar structure **WS API for Browsers like**, but based on custom events.

    You can listen and send events in real-time to run code as you need it, **on the client and server side**.